 The mailing list is no more (in any format) and members can now stay completely up to date by either checking in periodically to this page or, easier still, subscribing to the site and receiving an email detailing all new posts.

-The proposed schedule for 2017 onwards is as follows:
+The schedule for 2018 onwards is as follows:

 January 2019 – Tameside.

 June 2019 – Oldham.